Viyyoor

 Viyyoor is a residential area situated in the city of Thrissur in Kerala state of India.
 Viyyur is Ward 4 of Thrissur Municipal Corporation.
 It is dotted by a number of temples, churches, Mosques and is surrounded by lush greenery.
 It is about 4 km from Swaraj Round.
-It has one of the three central jails in Kerala, Viyyoor Central Jail.
+It has one of the three central jails in Kerala, Viyyoor Central Jail, which opened its gates for public in July 2018.